leomicheloni/tiny-binder/README.md

 tiny-binder
 ===========

-A little and light two way model binder for javascript
+A little and light two way model binder for javascript.